Troubleshooting Activity, Steps, & Calories

 The ring uses a 3D accelerometer for activity tracking which measures how your ring moves up and down, side to side, and back and forth.
 This system captures most of your daily activities well, however, all accelerometers have more difficulty with activities that involve limited hand movement in one direction (e.g, an elliptical, lifting weights), no hand movement (e.g., cycling), or intense movement that is isolated to your hands (e.g., drumming).

-To improve the accuracy of your activity tracking: 1) Make sure the sensor bumps of the ring are on palm side your finger.
-If your ring thinks you are upside down, it can't capture your activity correctly!
-2) For non step-based activities that are more difficult to measure (e.g., cycling, yoga, or strength training), manually inputting your activity improves your data.
+To improve the accuracy of your activity tracking, make sure the sensor bumps of your ring are on the palm side of your finger.
+For non-step-based activities that are more difficult to measure (e.g., yoga), manually adding your activity improves can positively impact your Activity Score.

 How Are METs Used For Calculating Activity / Calories?